squinkylabs/SquinkyVCV/docs/booty-shifter.md

 Thread booster raises the priority of VCV Rack's audio rendering thread.
 In many cases this decreases the annoying pops, ticks, and dropouts that many users are experiencing.

 Many users have reported that Thread Booster helps significantly.
-Others have reported that it didn't help at all.
+Others have reported that it does not help at all.
 No one has reported a detrimental effect.

 For a deeper dive the Thead Booster, you should read [this document](./thread-booster.md).